 Service: A service is the smallest deployable unit and is deployed in all project stages according to the order.
 Each service in a project follows the same task sequences.

 Shipyard: A shipyard is the declarative means to divide an environment (e.g., Kubernetes cluster) into project stages and to specify task sequences for each project stage.

 Sequence: A sequence declares a set of tasks for realizing a delivery or operations process.
 A task sequence is triggered by an external event, i.e., by a domain event.
-Examples for domain events are the availablity of a new artifact which should be deployed (i.e., a
+Examples for domain events are the availability of a new artifact that should be deployed (i.e., a

-new-artifact event) or the occurence of a problem (i.e., a
+new-artifact event) or the occurrence of a problem (i.e., a

 Task: A task is the smallest executable unit of a sequence.
 A task is triggered by an event.

-Keptn-service: A Keptn-service is the unit executing a task.
-It can be responsible for executing one or many tasks and is is triggered by an event of a task.
+Keptn-service: A Keptn-service is the unit that is executing a task.
+It can be responsible for executing one or many tasks and it is triggered by an event of a task.

 Uniform: The uniform declares a list of Keptn-services that represents the execution plane of a Keptn installation and are required to execute the respective tasks.
 (Note: Currently, Keptn provides two hard-coded execution planes: (1) full - containing Keptn-services for delivery and automated operations use cases and (2) quality gates only.)